rafa-diniz/Reinforcement-Learning-CSGO/README.md

 ![architecture](demos/architecture-tracker.png)

 The Computer Vision component is responsible for extracting information from the environment, such as the positions of enemies, the velocity of a target and registering successful kills.
-All this information is used to evaluate the PPO network's actions and drive it towards the desired behavior.

 The reward function is simple as it only contains three components, but it still proved itself to be extremely powerful at teaching the agent the intended behavior.

-The Distance Penalty term penalizes the agent for aiming the crosshair away from the target with the $-\mu$.
-In case the agent picks a mouse movement that moves the crosshair so much that the target is no longer in the frame, a -0.6 fixed reward is discounted.
+The Distance Penalty term penalizes the agent for aiming the crosshair away from the target using $-\mu$.
+If the agent picks a movement large enough to lose the target, it receives a fixed -0.6 penalty instead.

 The Kill Bonus rewards the agent for getting kills.